-I am female, brown and married.
-I come from the country which has an ocean named after it, and from the city in that country where the scientist on whom the second part of Higgs boson particle is named, studied and researched.
+I hail from the country which has an ocean named after it, and from the city in that country where the scientist on whom the second part of Higgs boson particle is named, studied and accomplished his path-breaking research.

-Since childhood, I had been interested in painting, creative writing, paper crafts and music.
-However, I chose to be a software engineer.
-Why did I select this profession?
-Well, I loved Mathematics and wanted to become an engineer as I felt it would give me the scope to solve a lot of Mathematical problems.
-Out of all the different branches of engineering, I chose software because my parents felt it was the best engineering stream for a girl and for a change I obeyed them without questioning.
+Since childhood, I had been enraptured by the beauty of art, literature and music and had spent many happy hours in their pursuit.
+However, I decided to become a software engineer, my interest in engineering fueled by my love for Mathematics and stemming from the belief that this profession would gift me the opportunity to solve a lot of challenging Mathematical problems.
+Out of all the different branches of engineering, I opted for software because my parents felt it was the best engineering stream for a girl and for a change I obeyed them without questioning.
 To my utter dismay, I discovered that my job did not involve much Mathematics but required other forms of logical, problem solving skills.
-Initially, I was terrified of all these programming languages which seemed like coded instructions for creating weapons of mass destruction!
-With time, I came to understand and appreciate how these few English words and symbols could be arranged, like bricks of a castle into computer programs that would do a lot of amazing things, like transferring trillions of data records through a catacomb of virtual channels.
+Initially, I was terrified of all these programming languages which were hammered into my skull like some obnoxious noise.
+Gradually, I came to comprehend and appreciate how these few English words and symbols could be arranged, like bricks of a castle into computer programs that performed something as wonderful as transferring trillions of data records through a catacomb of virtual channels.

-Coming back to my other interests, I always wanted to write and become a professional writer someday if luck clicked.
-My first book of poems came out in 2008, soon after I had passed out of my university.
-Then my job and the time it took to commute to my workplace consumed most of my energies.
-On top of that I was too busy going on romantic dates (in my mind).
-Finally my marriage in 2013 cured me of such proclivities and I sat down to write my second book, although now I have a baby to care for as well.
+Bouncing back to my other interests, I have always aspired to be a professional writer.
+My first book of poems was published in 2007, soon after I had graduated from my university.
+Then my job usurped my life and consumed most of my energies.
+On top of that I remained too overwhelmed by the experiences of the romantic dates I had been to (in my mind).
+Finally my marriage in 2013 under extraordinarily dramatic circumstances cured me of such proclivities and I sat down to write my second book, although now I have a baby to care for as well.

 Here are the links to my short stories/poems that had appeared in literary journals:-

 Disclaimer: Not all stories about pretty, young women are based on me.